boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~~
 {: #fig-end-to-end title="Segmentation of the Transport Network" artwork-align="center"}

-The 5G control plane relies upon the Single Network Slice Selection Assistance Information (S-NSSAI) identifier for slice
-identification {{TS-23.501}}.
-Because S-NSSAIs are not visible to the transport domain, 5G Network Functions can expose the 5G slices to the transport
-domain by mapping to explicit Layer 2 or Layer 3 identifiers.
-The realization of the mapping between customer sites and provider networks is refered to as the "hand-off". {{sec-handoff-domains}} lists a set of such hand-off methods.

 The realization approach described in this document is typically triggered by Network Slice Service requests.
 How a Network Slice Service request is placed for realization, including how it is derived from a 5G Slice Service request, is out of scope.
 Mapping considerations between 3GPP and IETF Network Slice Service (e.g., mapping of service parameters) are discussed, e.g., in {{?I-D.ietf-teas-5g-network-slice-application}}.

+The 5G control plane relies upon the Single Network Slice Selection Assistance Information (S-NSSAI) for slice
+identification {{TS-23.501}}.
+Because S-NSSAIs are not visible to the transport domain, 5G domains can expose the 5G slices to the transport
+domain by mapping to explicit data plane identifiers (e.g., Layer 2, Layer 3, or Layer 4).
+The realization of the mapping between customer sites and provider networks is refered to as the "hand-off". {{sec-handoff-domains}} lists a set of such hand-off methods.

 The realization model described in this document uses a single Network Resource Partition (NRP) ({{Section 7.1 of !RFC9543}}).
 The applicability to multiple NRPs is out of scope.

-The realization model relies upon many building blocks currently commonly used in service provider networks.
+The realization model relies upon a set of building blocks commonly used in service provider networks.
 Concretely, the model uses (1) Layer 2 Virtual Private Network (L2VPN) {{?RFC4664}} and/or Layer 3 Virtual Private Network (L3VPN) {{?RFC4364}} service instances for logical separation, (2) fine-grained resource control at the Provider Edges (PEs), (3) coarse-grained resource control at within the provider network, and (4) capacity management. {{sec-over-rea-model}} further details the model.

 Although this document focuses on 5G, the realizations are not fundamentally constrained by the 5G use case.
 The document is not intended to be a BCP and does not claim to specify mandatory mechanisms to realize network slices.
 Rather, a key goal of the document is to provide pragmatic implementation approaches by leveraging existing readily-available, widely-deployed techniques.
 The document is also intended to align the mobile and the IETF perspectives of slicing from a realization perspective.